danle13/quartz/content/002.Literature Notes/Chan and Tran 2011, Recycling Migration and Changing Nationalisms.md

+---
+title: "Chan and Tran 2011, Recycling Migration and Changing Nationalisms"
+tags:
+- #nationalism
+enableToc: false # do not show a table of contents on this page
+---

 # Annotation Summary of Chan and Tran 2011, Recycling Migration and Changing Nationalisms.pdf.
  *Highlight [page 3]:* This paper examines the changes in state policies towards overseas subjects and returnees.
 It argues that the state of origin is an active transnational actor forging a transnational space that accommodates overseas Vietnamese back to the Vietnamese whole.
 Such state-initiated transnational practices not only tie the diaspora to homeland development, but also construct a pan-Vietnamese discourse aimed at solidifying the Vietnamese nation worldwide.